whdzera/linktree/README.md

 A clean boilerplate to kickstart client-side websites using **Jekyll**, **Stimulus.js**, and **Tailwind CSS**.
 Ideal for blogs, documentation sites, personal landing pages or portfolio.

-I built this to make `ekyll`competitive with `Astro`
+I built this to make Jekyll competitive with Astro.

 Jekyll using version `4.4.1`

 Stimulus controllers are located in `app/javascript/controllers`

-Stimulus is loaded via `application.js` as an ES module

 Tailwind builds to `app/assets/stylesheets/tailwind-input.css`

 ---